Hellboy, the demon with the right hand of doom, is headed back to the big screen in 2019.

-With Hellboy expected to arrive in theaters in 2018, here’s everything we know about the movie so far.
+With Hellboy arriving in theaters on April 12, 2019, here’s everything we know about the movie so far.

 In September 2017, we got our first look at Stranger Things actor David Harbour as Hellboy.